de-centralized-systems/sssmp/README.md

 ## Contributions

-Contributions are very welcome - please generate a pull request or create an issue.
+Contributions are very welcome, please contact us directly, generate a pull request or create an issue.